 TWDB requires that each RFPG assess and report on how sponsors propose to finance recommended FMEs, FMSs, and FMPs.
 A primary aim of this survey effort is to understand the funding needs of local sponsors and propose what role the state should have in financing the recommended FMEs, FMSs, and FMPs.
-Overall, there is an estimated \$802,506,951 required to implement the recommended FMEs, FMSs, and FMPs, and FMPs in this regional flood plan.
-Of that amount, approximately \$717,406,571 in state and federal funding needed to be needed (89.4%).
+Overall, there is an estimated \$782,584,393 needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
+Of that amount, approximately \$703,051,997 in state and federal funding is projected to be needed (89.8%).
 This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their totality.
 This number simply represents the funding needs for the specific, recommended studies, strategies, and projects in this cycle of regional flood planning.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in the Guadalupe FPR.